 Be honest: "Sometimes the truth is uncomfortable, especially if you know your partner may get angry hearing it.
 Be brave!
 Honesty in a relationship is extremely important because it is the fundamental thing that makes a person feel safe," she says.
 "Even if you think the truth will be hard for your partner to hear, they will appreciate it in the long run."

-Be flexible: "You may think your idea is best, but staying open to other opinions is an important ingredient in successful communication," Dr. Fran says.
+Be flexible: "You may think your idea is best, but staying open to other opinions is an important ingredient in successful communication," Dr. Walfish says.

-Stay on task: "When discussing finances, don't allow talk about housework to creep into the conversation," Dr. Fran says.
+Stay on task: "When discussing finances, don't allow talk about housework to creep into the conversation," Dr. Walfish says.
 "Stay focused on one topic at a time."